Grenland

-Grenland is the core of a slightly larger traditional district known as Nedre Telemark ("Lower Telemark") which also includes Bø, Sauherad and Heddal.
+Grenland is the core area of a slightly larger traditional district known as Nedre Telemark ("Lower Telemark") which includes all of Grenland plus Midt-Telemark Municipality and the Heddal area of Notodden Municipality.

-Grenland, Grænafylket and Vestmar
+Grenland is also used as the name of an urban agglomeration consisting of the cities of Skien and Porsgrunn.

+History

-In the early Viking Age, before Harald Fairhair, Grenland, was a petty kingdom.
-Originally Grenland was probably the name of the region surrounding the lake Norsjø in Nedre Telemark, however, not identical with Grænafylket which also included the coastal villages.
-Grænafylket (or Grenafylket) contained the coastal region Vestmar and the landscapes further inland.
+In the early Viking Age, before Harald Fairhair, Grenland was a petty kingdom.
+Originally Grenland was probably the name of the region surrounding the lake Norsjø in Nedre Telemark.
+Grenland was located within the old Grænafylket (or Grenafylket) county which contained all of Grenland plus the coastal region known as Vestmar.

 Vestmar is assumed to signify the land to the west of the sea (mar), however sea in this case should be interpreted as fjord, i.e. Langesundsfjorden.
 Vestmar was described as a county already in the 8th century AD.